Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 In all native Swing look and feel, such as the Windows look and feel or the GTK look and feel (for Oracle Solaris and Linux operating systems), Swing components perform this adjustment automatically, but if you are running Font2DTest, the text display area will always use 72 dpi.

 On operating systems other than Windows, the general recommendation is to use TrueType fonts instead of Type1 fonts.
-The easiest way to discover the type of font is to look at the file extension: extensions pfa and pfb indicate Type1 fonts, and ttf, ttc, and tte represent TrueType fonts.
+The easiest way to figure out the type of font is to look at the file extension: extensions pfa and pfb indicate Type1 fonts, and ttf, ttc, and tte represent TrueType fonts.

 stringWidth indicates logical advance, which is not the same thing as wide.
 For more details, see the Font and Text questions in the Java 2D FAQ.

-List of issues that can arise with Java 2D printing.
+List of issues that can happen with Java 2D printing.

-This section describes some issues that can arise with Java 2D printing and suggests causes and solutions.
+This section describes some issues that can happen with Java 2D printing and suggests causes and solutions.

 Also, see the Printing questions in the Java 2D FAQ.